Mario Golf: Toadstool Tour

 - Ball in-flight trails were made much shorter in length.
 Most full-power shot particle effects were toned down as well, excluding those of Mario, Bowser, Shadow Mario, and Bowser Jr.

-- The Japanese and European versions measure putting distances and wind speed in meters and meters per second instead of feet and miles per hour, respectively.
+- The Japanese version measures putting distances and wind speed in meters and meters per second instead of feet and miles per hour, respectively, as does the European version in every language other than English.

 - In the American release, hole-in-ones on par 4 and par 5 holes are announced as albatrosses.
 This was fixed in the later two versions.